lsy617004926/lsy617004926.github.io/_pages/about.md

 Outside of my academic work, I enjoy building my own quantitative trading system and maintain a quantitative investment database, which I am currently integrating with stock and cryptocurrency exchanges.

+I’ll continue on to become a PhD student in Finance this September at UBC Sauder!

 <!-- After talking so much about my geeky activities, I’m also a passionate fan of stand-up comedy and have a interest in existentialist philosophy.-->

 Research Interests